botnroll/BnrOneA_Arduino/README.md

 # BnrOneA_Arduino
 Arduino library for Botnroll One A

-This repository contains the source code for the library in Arduino for the robot BnrOneA.
+This repository contains the source code for the library used on Botnroll One A robot (BnrOneA).

 Installation on Arduino IDE